-The CPU distinguishes between internal and external reset conditions by sensing whether the reset pin rises to a logic one in less than eight E-clock cycles after an internal device releases reset.
-When a reset condition is sensed, the RESET pin is driven low by an internal device for about 16 E-clock cycles, then released.
-Eight E-clock cycles later it is sampled.
+The CPU distinguishes between internal and external reset conditions by sensing whether the reset pin rises to a logic one in less than nine Eclock cycles after an internal device releases reset.
+When a reset condition is sensed, the RESET pin is driven low and a clocked reset sequence controls when the MCU can begin normal processingby an internal device for about 16 E-clock cycles, then released.
+In the case of a clock monitor error, a 4096 cycle oscillator start-up delay is imposed before the reset recovery sequence starts (reset is driven low throughout this 4096 cycle delay).
+The internal reset recovery sequence then drives reset low for 16 to 17 cycles and releases the drive to allow reset to rise.
+Nine E-clock cycles later the reset pin it is sampled.
 If the pin is still held low, the CPU assumes that an external reset has occurred.
 If the pin is high, it indicates that the reset was initiated internally by either the COP system or the clock monitor.

-To prevent a COP or clock monitor reset from being detected during an external reset, hold the reset pin low for at least 32 cycles.
+To prevent a COP reset from being detected during an external reset, hold the reset pin low for at least 32 cycles.
+To prevent a or clock monitor reset from being detected during an external reset, hold the reset pin low for at least 4096 + 32 cycles.
 An external RC power-up delay circuit on the reset pin is not recommended as circuit charge time can cause the MCU to misinterpret the type of reset that has occurred.